Dragorn421/ACMV/README.md

 The `id` column is not needed for the whole thing to work but is definitely recommended for speed purposes.

 ### CRON setup
+Of course in the following lines you will have to replace `/var/www/brallos.tk/lol/acmv/` with your own ACMV root folder.
 To remove all masteries cached that didn't get updated since at least half a hour, every hour:
 ```0 * * * * php -f /var/www/brallos.tk/lol/acmv/include/cleancache.php > /dev/null```
 To update champions data for each region, every 4 hours (includes names, free rotation...):